This diode is mostly used in radio frequency (RF) circuits or in power supplies. So let's get started with the basics of Schottky Diode:

 - In simple words, the Schottky barrier is a minimum Potential Energy required for electrons to cross the barrier.

-- Once the P.E. of electrons exceeds a certain limit (depends on doping), they overcome the Schottky barrier and start flowing across the Schottky diode.
+- Once the P.E. of electrons exceeds a certain limit (depending on doping), they overcome the Schottky barrier and start flowing across the Schottky diode.

-- The Schottky barrier's width is quite smaller than the depletion region in a normal diode.
+- The Schottky barrier's width is quite smaller as compared to the depletion region in a normal diode.

-- It normally takes 0.2V to 0.3V to overcome the Schottky Barrier, while for normal depletion regions, it takes 0.6V to 0.7V.
+- It normally takes 0.15V to 0.3V to overcome the Schottky Barrier, while for normal depletion regions, it takes 0.6V to 0.7V.

-- There are further 2 types of Schottky barrier:
+- There are further 2 types of Schottky barriers:

 - Rectifying Schottky barrier.